Workiva/over_react/doc/null_safety/null_safe_migration.md

 For connect, either:
 - Disable validation using the instructions linked above
-    - Note: for now, this must be done manually, but we'll be adding a codemod to help do this automatically for `connect`: https://github.com/Workiva/over_react_codemod/issues/295
+    - Note: The [null safety migrator companion codemod](#companion-codemod) does this automatically for all `connect` props.
 - Refactor your component to instead utilize [OverReact Redux hooks](../over_react_redux_documentation.md#hooks), which avoid this problem by accessing store data and dispatchers directly in the component as opposed to passing it in via props.